I am continuing my story about our trip, so here is where I left it…

 We seated ourselves at the bar, a gorgeous bar if I may say so myself.
 It is rich brown in color and made of a heavy wood.
 The bar stools and tables and chairs are also made of heavy beautiful wood, giving the pub a rustic feel.
 Glowing eclectic lamps are scattered about providing soft and subdued lighting.

 I scanned the room looking for anything new and different, which brought me to a nice long chat with Brendan.
 He said the pub is always a work in progress, which I believe this is what keeps him going.
 Constantly thinking, doing, working, and more.
 I don’t know how he accomplishes so much, but he does.

 There were several additions and enhancements that added, even more, charm to the pub.
 I wandered about attempting to capture the beauty and feel of the relics and antiques with my phone camera, however, more patrons were coming in and our peacefulness became a thing of the past.

 Hmmm, a bell and a spooky picture – must be a story to go along with these pieces?!
-So, let me give you a brief history on these two items.
-The bell is a cow bell that belonged to my husband’s father.
+So, let me give you a brief history of these two items.
+The bell is a cowbell that belonged to my husband’s father.
 We gave the bell and the picture to Brendan last year, about this same time.
-The spooky picture was in a store front window, which when you look at it with a keen eye, the image changes to a woman’s face.
+The spooky picture was in a storefront window, which when you look at it with a keen eye, the image changes to a woman’s face.
 The camera doesn’t catch the likeness of the two faces.